datapunchorg/punch/docs/IncreaseDockerMemory.md

 ## Note

-You may hit insufficient memory issue when starting minikube with more memory, like following:
+You may hit insufficient memory issue with Minikube, like following:

 ```
 ❌  Exiting due to MK_USAGE: Docker Desktop has only 1985MB memory but you specified 4096MB